Society of Women Engineers Web Site Privacy Statement

-The Children's Online Privacy Protection Act of 1998 (COPPA) protects the personal information of children under the age of 13.
-This applies to individually identifiable information about a child that is collected online, such as full name, home address, email address, telephone number or any other information that would allow someone to identify or contact the child.
-COPPA also covers other types of information-for example, hobbies, interests and information collected through cookies or other types of tracking mechanisms-when they are tied to individually identifiable information.
-It is important for you to understand this law; we encourage you to read more about COPPA.
+The Children’s Online Privacy Protection Act of 1998 (COPPA) protects children’s personal information under the age of 13.
+This applies to individually identifiable information about a child collected online, such as full name, home address, email address, telephone number, or any other information that would allow someone to identify or contact the child.
+COPPA also covers other types of information, for example, hobbies, interests, and information collected through cookies or other types of tracking mechanisms-when they are tied to individually identifiable information.
+You need to understand this law; we encourage you to read more about COPPA.

 As with our members, SWE does not collect personally identifiable information from individuals unless they provide it to us voluntarily and knowingly.
-SWE will not knowingly collect or store personally identifiable information from anyone under 13 years of age, unless we ensure verified parental consent has been obtained.
+SWE will not knowingly collect or store personally identifiable information from anyone under 13 years of age unless verified parental consent has been obtained.
 SWE will not require any child under 13 to provide more personally identifiable information than is necessary for them to participate in the specific online activity.
-COPPA prohibits all sites that are targeted to children under 13 from conditioning a child's participation in the site on the child providing more personal information than is reasonably necessary to participate in the online activity.
+COPPA prohibits all sites targeted to children under 13 from conditioning a child’s participation in the site on the child, providing more personal information than is reasonably necessary to participate in the online activity.

-SWE does collect the name, age, graduation date, and contact information for students between the ages of 13 and 17 on a voluntary basis for students to participate in the SWENext program.
+SWE does collect the name, age, graduation date, and contact information for students between the ages of 13 and 17 voluntarily for students to participate in the SWENext program.
 Personally identifiable information of these students is not shared.
 SWE may share non-personally identifiable information in the aggregate about students under 17.
-SWE will retain data for students under 17 for up to two years after their graduation date and then will remove the records from our database.
+SWE will retain data for students under 17 for up to two years after their graduation date and then remove the records from our database.

 Preferences, Permission, Opt-out

-Individuals can opt-out of emails or update their email preferences through following links at the footer of all emails.
-If you wish to have your data removed from SWE’s database, please email email@example.com.
+Individuals can opt-out of emails or update their email preferences by following links at the footer of all emails.
+If you wish to have your data removed from SWE’s database, please email firstname.lastname@example.org.

 Rights of European Residents/European Union Data Subjects

-Under certain circumstances, you have rights under data protection laws in relation to your Personal Data.
+Under certain circumstances, you have rights under data protection laws about your Personal Data.

 You have the right to:

 - Request correction of your Personal Data.
-This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.
+This enables you to have any incomplete or inaccurate data we hold about you corrected.
+However, we may need to verify the accuracy of the new data you provide to us.